Financial-Times/memberships-rw-neo4j/README.md

-Memberships Reader/Writer for Neo4j (memberships-rw-neo4j)
+Memberships Reader/Writer for Neo4j (memberships-rw-neo4j) [RETIRED]
 ==========================================================

 __An API for reading/writing memberships into Neo4j.
 Expects the memberships json supplied to be in the format